 The design has also cleverly incorporated some of the history and legacy of the old facility, with timber recycled from the demolished jetties to be used in the vertical façade of the new terminal building”.

 Shute Harbour is as close to nature as you can get before setting out to the beautiful Whitsunday Islands or if you need a break from the crowds in Airlie Beach.
-We think it’s a pretty special part of the world and we love sharing it with our visitors.

 Join us at Shute Harbour in the Whitsundays and enjoy the freedom to explore